-This is probably the simplest and most convenient method, but it is often overlooked by our users.
-Every time you connect the iPhone or iPad to iTunes and synchronize, the contents of Notebooks is saved to your computer.
-The documents are stored in a location predefined by iTunes, and they cannot be easily read or changed, but they are there in case you need to reset the device or restore it from a previous backup.
+This is probably the simplest method, but it is often overlooked by our users.
+Every time you connect the iPhone or iPad to iTunes (or Finder, in macOS 10.15) and synchronize, the contents of Notebooks is saved to your computer.
+The documents are stored in a location predefined by your computer and they cannot be easily read or changed, but they are there in case you need to reset the device or restore it from a previous backup.

-Save the contents of Notebooks through iTunes’ File Sharing
+Save the Contents of Notebooks Through macOS Finder or iTunes’ File Sharing

-On the iPad and on iPhones running on iOS4 or later, Notebooks is capable of exchanging documents through iTunes’ Files Sharing.
-This is described in more detail in the next chapter, but in this context it is important to know that the top level book of Notebooks (it is titles “Notebooks”) is visible as a folder in the File Sharing panel in iTunes and can easily be saved to your computer.
-To do so, select the folder “Notebooks”, click on “Save to…” and select a location on your hard drive.
-This will save the contents of Notebooks (including all system files and your protected files) to your computer and give you freely accessible backup of all your data.
+Notebooks is capable of exchanging documents through macOS Finder or iTunes’ Files Sharing (on macOS 10.14 and earlier).
+This is described in more detail in a separate section, but in this context it is important to know that the top level book of Notebooks appears as a regular folder titled “Notebooks” in the File Sharing panel in Finder or iTunes.
+You can save this folder to your computer by selecting “Notebooks”, clicking on “Save to…” and selecting a location on your hard drive.
+This saves the contents of Notebooks–including all system files and protected files–to your computer and creates an easily accessible backup of all your data.

-As an alternative to iTunes File Sharing you could take the contents of the previously exported “Notebooks” folder and import it through Notebooks’ WiFi Sharing option.
-This is another method for moving the contents of Notebooks do a different device, too.
-It is not synchronization, but it is a quick method of filling Notebooks with an initial set of documents.
+As an alternative to File Sharing you could take the contents of the previously exported “Notebooks” folder and import it through Notebooks’ WiFi Sharing option.
+This is another method for moving the contents of Notebooks to a different device.
+It is a quick method of filling Notebooks with an initial set of documents.

 Synchronize Notebooks with a Cloud Service

 Finally, each of Notebooks’ export and sync options can be used for backup too.
-Notebooks supports Dropbox, WebDAV servers and has its own built in server, so there are enough options that you can pick from.
-They are all detailed in the next chapter.
+Notebooks supports iCloud, Dropbox, WebDAV servers and has its own built in server, so there are enough options that you can pick from.
+They are all detailed in separate chapters.